teachjanderson/Pewlett-Hackard-Analysis/README.md

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-There are 72,458 roles which will need replacement within the company.
-Even with an assumption of 10% choosing to remain a year or more, the company has a considerable shift coming quickly.
-Of these roles, 35% of them are senior roles such as Senior Staff and Senior Engineers.
+There are 72,458 roles which need replacement within the company.
+Even with an assumption of 10% choosing to remain a year or more, the company has a considerable shift coming.
+Of these roles, 35% are senior roles such as Senior Staff and Senior Engineers.

 2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?